dlealv/officescripts-unit-test-framework/README.md

 - For testing, the `clearLayout`, `clearLogEventFactory`, and `clearInstance` methods are available in the source files but are not present in production builds.

 **Why this design?**
-- It keeps the API simple for the common use case and ensures logging behavior is stable and predictable.
+- It keeps the API simple for the common use case, and ensures logging behavior is stable and predictable.
 - Passing these configurations via `getInstance` would require adding extra rarely-used parameters to already overloaded constructors, making the API harder for most users.
 - If your scenario truly requires dynamic, runtime reconfiguration, you can fork the codebase or adapt it for your specific needs, but for most Office Scripts, stability is preferred.